rblades/dhworkbook_master/docs/module-1/Exercises.md

 ### Setting up DH Box

 Many of the exercises in this workbook work without issue on a Mac or Linux computer, at the terminal.
-(On a Mac, you can find the terminal under applications > utilities).
+(On a Mac, you can find the Terminal under Applications > Utilities).
 If you're on a Windows machine, it can be more difficult to get all of the various bits and pieces properly configured.
 If you're on a tablet, most digital history things you might like to do are not really feasible.
 One solution is for all of us to use the **same** computer.
 The CUNY Graduate Centre has created a digital-humanities focused virtual computer for just such an occasion, the [DH Box](http://dhbox.org/).

 In this exercise, you are going to set up an instance of a DH Box for your own use.
 We will be using the command line interface which is an essential way to interact with your computer.
 Normally, when you're on your Mac or your PC, you're clicking on icons or menus or windows of various sorts to get things done.
 You're clicking and dragging text.
 All of these graphical elements sit on top of sequences of commands that you don't have to type out, that only the computer sees.
-The command line (i.e. terminal or command prompt) lets you dispense with the graphical elements, and type the commands you want the way you want them.
+The command line (i.e. terminal or command prompt) lets you dispense with the graphical elements, and type the commands you want directly.

-**NB this workbook assumes that you are using a DH Box**
+**NB This workbook assumes that you are using a DH Box**

 1. Carleton students: If you are on campus or are logged into Carleton's systems via a VPN, go to [the sign up page at http://134.117.26.132:5000/signup](http://134.117.26.132:5000/signup).
 Other folks: Go to [the DH Box sign up page at http://dhbox.org/signup](http://dhbox.org/signup).
 These are two separate installations of DH Box; whichever one you start with, continue to use.